Northern Arizona University Research and Mentoring for Postbaccalaureates (RaMP)

 The RaMP program kicks off with a 3-day retreat and orientation program at the nearby Merriam Powell Research Station, located in the Coconino National Forest 5 miles from campus.
 At the retreat, participants will create an individual plan to develop their scientific identities over the course of the next year while getting to know other program participants, mentors, and staff.

-Following orientation, participants will finalize their roles in a research pod through conversations with mentors and program staff.
+Following orientation, participants will finalize their roles in a research group through conversations with mentors and program staff.
 Participants will work full time on research projects with mentor and team input and weekly meetings.
 Support and training will be tailored to the background, needs, and goals of individual participants to ensure they are competitive for the next step in their career, whether that is to directly enter the environmental biology workforce or to continue training in graduate school.
 Individual research programs will be supplemented through multiple field trips and an annual workshop to learn scientific principles, hear about climate change impacts from Tribal and network partners, and meet potential employers.

 RaMP participants will meet weekly with program staff to grow their skills through discussions, tutorials, guest lectures, and written and oral communication practice sessions.
 Topical areas will include: (1) ecological concepts related to climate adaptation and conservation; (2) ecological history, traditional ecological knowledge, and climate justice; (3) conduct and design of research; (4) field and lab safety; (5) responsible conduct of research; (6) formal and informal written and oral communication and interpretation of scientific literature; (7) professional skills, career pathways, and identity; (8) teamwork and leadership; and 9) quantitative skills, data collection, and data management.